addievo/simpleToDo/README.md

 4. **Task Counter:** The application maintains a counter that displays the number of uncompleted tasks left.

+5. **Saving Tasks Between Sessions:** The application saves your tasks in your browser's local storage.
+This means you can close the tab or the browser, and your tasks will still be there when you come back.
+However, the tasks are not shared between different browsers or devices, and they will be lost if you clear your browser's local storage.

 ## Setup

 To run this project, simply download the `index.html` file and open it in any web browser.
 A live version of this website can be found at [Live Website](https://adityav.au/simpleToDo/)

 ## License